Woodlands Stadium

+Before the 2015 SEA Games commenced, Warriors FC had to vacate Choa Chu Kang Stadium and instead played their home matches temporary at the Woodlands Stadium for the 2015 season instead.

 Seating Capacity

 Woodlands Stadium started off with a total seating capacity of 1,600 when it was first constructed.

 In view of the inauguration of the S.League in 1996, where the stadium was assigned as the home ground of Woodlands Wellington FC, the stadium capacity was upgraded to 4,300.
 This includes the 2,000 seater grandstand, the 1,000 seater semi-permanent stand opposite the grandstand and the 1,300 seater portable stands on each end of the pitch.

 Home fans are always seated on the right side of the grandstand (facing the pitch) while away fans are directed to the left side of the grandstand.